 Over sixty-five years, Roger thought with amazement.
 Numbers like that were always more sobering than mirrors when remembering his age.

-It was his parents home that he and Mary lived in, he bought it when his folks decided to downsize–he couldn’t bear to see it go to someone else.
+It was his parent’s home that he and Mary lived in, he bought it when his folks decided to downsize–he couldn’t bear to see it go to someone else.
 Someone who had no memories there.
 Someone who didn’t know that the dent in the wall was from him running wildly after his brother, who had strung a string across the table leg to the cabinet.
 A string his brother knew to hop over, but tripped Roger and sent him flying into the wall.
 He woke up on the couch with the scared faces of his mom and brother looking down at him.
 When they knew he was all right, another chase ensued.
-His brother would have probably had his first spanking if his mom had been able to catch the boy.
+His brother would have probably had his first spanking, but he was quicker scared than his mom was mad.

 ...it was just a tiny shed-like building... he couldn’t figure it for anything that made sense.